sunny/actor/README.md

 - No `before`, `after` and `around` hooks, prefer using `play` with lambdas or overriding `call`.

+Actor supports mixing actors & interactors when using `play` for a smooth migration.

 ## Thanks

 Thank you to @nicoolas25, @AnneSottise & @williampollet for the early thoughts